Data-driven banking has become the norm in the last few years thanks to developments in techology, big data, and statistical analysis.

 There are many different kind of APIs on the market : retailers, social media, invoicing and accounting services, crowdsourcing platforms etc.

-What is the starting point in effectively using data?
+What is the starting point in effectively using "data" when it comes to data-driven banking?

 Having access to a customers’ entire financial profile and understanding what they really want is fundamental in offering smarter services and solutions.